bootphon/articulatory_inversion/README.md

 The model name contains information about the training/testing set , and some parameters for which we did experiments\.
 The model name is constructed as follow\
    speaker_test+"_"+config+"_"+name_corpus_concat+"loss_"+str(loss_train)+"_filter_"+str(filter_type)+"_bn_"+str(batch_norma)\
-   with config either "indep","dep",or "spec", name corpus concat the list of the corpus to train on. loss train the a in the loss function described above, filter type either "out","fix" or "unfix", batch norma is a boolean\
+   with config either "spec"or "train_indep, name corpus concat the list of the corpus to train on. loss train the a in the loss function described above, filter type either "out","fix" or "unfix", batch norma is a boolean\
 The model weights are saved in "Training/saved_models".
 The name of the above model would be "F01_spec_loss_90_filter_fix_bn_False_0"\
 If we train twice with the same parameters, a new model will be created with an increment in the suffix of the namefile.\